XPerianer/Mutester/README.md

 It shows how to clone the popular python project flask, setup up a virtual environment that can be used to run pytest, and then calls mutester.

 Mutester then mutates inside the given virtual environment, and executes the test.
-In the end, a pandas dataframe created.
+In the end, a pandas dataframe is created.
+For an example of what you can do with such data, see my work for the [Code Repository Mining Seminar](/XPerianer/CRM20_How_does_software_break)

 Call with the '-h' option for more infos:
 ```